Model-free Portfolio Theory: A Rough Path Approach: Introduction

 \begin{itemize} \item In Proposition~\ref{prop: log of relative wealth} we establish a pathwise formula for the relative wealth process associated to portfolios belonging to the space of controlled paths, as introduced in Definition~\ref{def: controlled path} below.
 This includes functionally generated portfolios commonly considered in SPT---as for instance in \cite{Strong2014,Schied2016,Karatzas2017,Ruf2019,Karatzas2020}---as well as the class which we refer to as \emph{functionally controlled portfolios}, which are portfolios of the form

 for some $F \in C^2(\overline{\Delta}^d_+;\mathbb{R}^d)$.
 Here, $(\pi^F)^i$ denotes the proportion of the current wealth invested in asset $i = 1, \dots, d$.
 In the case of functionally generated portfolios, i.e.~when $F$ is the logarithmic gradient of some real valued function, we also derive in Theorem~\ref{thm: master formula} a purely pathwise version of the classical master formula of SPT, cf.~\cite{Fernholz2002,Strong2014}. \item We introduce Cover's universal portfolio defined via a mixture portfolio based on the notion of controlled paths, and show that its appropriately scaled logarithmic relative wealth process converges in the long-run to that of the best retrospectively chosen portfolio; see Theorems~\ref{thm: Cover's theorem} and \ref{thm: Cover's theorem for generalized functionally generated portfolios}.
-This extends the results of \cite{Cuchiero2019} to a considerably larger class of investment strategies. \item We compare Cover's universal portfolio with the log-optimal portfolio assuming an ergodic It{\^o} diffusion process for the market weights process.
-In this case the corresponding growth rates are asymptotically equivalent, as shown in Theorem~\ref{thm:complogopt}. \item We develop novel results in the theory of rough paths to allow for the pathwise treatment of portfolio theory.
+This extends the results of \cite{Cuchiero2019} to a considerably larger class of investment strategies. \item In Section~\ref{sec:Functionally controlled protfolios in probabilistic models}, we introduce a probabilistic setup where the dynamics of the market weights are described by a stochastic differential equation (SDE) driven by Brownian motion.
+Using the law of large numbers for the increments of the It\^o-rough path lift of Brownian motion, this setting allows to replace the scaling function of Theorem~\ref{thm: Cover's theorem for generalized functionally generated portfolios} by $1/T$.
+For this class of models we can thus prove that the asymptotic growth rates of Cover's universal portfolio and the best retrospectively chosen one are the same (see Theorem~\ref{thm:complogopt} (ii)).
+We also compare these two portfolios with the log-optimal one assuming additionally that the SDE for the market weights is ergodic.
+In this case the corresponding growth rates are all asymptotically equivalent, as shown in Theorem~\ref{thm:complogopt} (iii).
+This is analogous to the result in \cite{Cuchiero2019}, however now proved for the significantly larger class of functionally controlled portfolios. \item We develop novel results in the theory of rough paths to allow for the pathwise treatment of portfolio theory.
 In particular, these results include an extension of \cite[Theorem~4.19]{Perkowski2016}, stating that the rough integral can be represented as a limit of left-point Riemann sums---see Theorem~\ref{thm: Ito integral for smooth transformed RIE path}---and the associativity of rough integration, exhibited in Section~\ref{subsec: associativity of rough integration}. \end{itemize}